MrYsLab/telemetrix-esp32/README.md

 # UNDER CONSTRUCTION

-Telemetrix for ESP32 allows you to control and monitor ESP32 devices remotely using Python on your PC.
-It supports both WI-FI and Bluetooth Low Energy (BLE) transports.
+Would you like to remotely control and monitor an ESP32 device from your PC using either a  WI-FI or Bluetooth Low Energy (BLE) transport?
+This package provides everything you need to do so.

-Input data is reported via callbacks for fast and efficient data notifications.
+It consists of Python client APIs to construct your application and firmware installed on the ESP32 device.

+The firmware uploaded to the ESP32 device takes advantage of the [Arduino Core For The ESP32.](https://github.com/espressif/arduino-esp32) As a result, the [Arduino IDE](https://www.arduino.cc/en/software) is used to compile and upload the firmware to the device.

+It is compatible with Windows, Linux, and macOS.
+It requires the use of Python 3.7 or greater.

-The Python clients support the following features:
+The following features are supported:

 * Analog Input
 * Analog Output (PWM)